PSoteropulos/psoteropulos/README.md

 # Hello World! 👋

-I'm Paul Soteropulos, a certified Full Stack Developer with a thirst for building, solving problems, and learning.
+I'm Paul Soteropulos, a certified Full Stack Developer with a passion for building, solving problems, and learning.

 ## About Me
 - 🌱 Full Stack Developer with a focus on creating fun and meaningful applications.